ThisIsNotANamepng/Menoa/README.md

 - [ ] Right now when downloading a versioned feed it doesn't mark the new patch version anywhere, add a place for the current patch version in the config and make it overwrite it when updated
 - [ ] Update the last_checked column in the attestation database
 - [ ] Pip doesn't automatically update, add an opt-in setting to have Menoa update itself automatically in the background
+- [ ] Get rid of quick/, standard/, and deep/ directories in favor of using the config to determine which feeds to use for each scan
+- [ ] Add option to do different types of scans in the GUI

 Written by [Jack Hagen](https://hagen.rip)